 Overall, France rarely disappoints, when it comes to clean, well-planned and preserved old towns but during this trip France fell short in Brisach with the not-so-nice waitress.
 Germany, however, disappointed me from a town planner’s point of view.
 Historic sections of old villages are latticed with patchwork railway infrastructure and hilltop vistas are absolutely littered by gigantic steel windmills that ironically were designed to preserve nature.
 I guess if one gigantic mass of metal that captures clean, renewable wind-energy is good then 500 more must be great!
 Maybe we should put a few on the lawn of the Eifel Tower to help us light up all those flashing lights?

-Aside from all my juvenile remarks, I love visiting Europe but I’m ready to go back home; all this fahrting is hurting my legs anyway.
+Aside from all my juvenile remarks, I love visiting Europe but I’m ready to go back home; all this fahrting is numbing my legs anyway.